 - Confidentiality is vital when needs are shared for prayer or practical support.

-As you can see from the photo’s below.
 We love just being together and doing life !
 For further information about how to join a Life Group please contact us.